TikTok Shop Account Health Rating (AHR): The Complete Seller Guide for 2026

 I sell on both TikTok Shop and Amazon.
 Is TikTok Shop's AHR harder to manage?

 In some ways, yes.
-Amazon gives you warnings and a dashboard with clear thresholds.
-TikTok Shop's AHR triggers automatic suppression without a warning period.
+Amazon walks you through graduated yellow-then-red warnings.
+TikTok Shop's AHR is milestone-driven and can move faster, with less advance notice.
 That said, the core principles are the same: keep violations low, maintain a low defect rate, ship on time.
-If you're already disciplined on Amazon, the transition is more about monitoring a second platform than learning new habits.
+If you're already disciplined on Amazon, the work is mostly about monitoring a second platform.
 See our Amazon seller policy guide for a side-by-side comparison.

 What if my listings get suppressed?
 Can I get them back?